pygfx/rendercanvas/docs/backends.rst

 Support for Qt
 --------------

 RenderCanvas has support for PyQt5, PyQt6, PySide2 and PySide6.
-It detects what
-qt library you are using by looking what module has been imported.
 For a toplevel widget, the ``rendercanvas.qt.RenderCanvas`` class can be imported.
 If you want to embed the canvas as a subwidget, use ``rendercanvas.qt.QRenderWidget`` instead.

+Importing ``rendercanvas.qt`` detects what qt library is currently imported:

 .. code-block:: py

-    # Import any of the Qt libraries before importing the RenderCanvas.
-    # This way rendercanvas knows which Qt library to use.
+    # Import Qt first, otherwise rendercanvas does not know what qt-lib to use
     from PySide6 import QtWidgets

     from rendercanvas.qt import RenderCanvas  # use this for top-level windows from rendercanvas.qt import QRenderWidget  # use this for widgets in you application